Take My Money, Please!

 by Chris Patterson

 Not long ago my son turned 21.

 And in our family, that rite of passage began by going to O’Doherty’s in Downtown Spokane for his first “official” beer.
 That was easy and fun to check off the list.
 I mean, it’s O’Doherty’s, right?

 For his birthday gift however, he had a more challenging wish.

 He had visited Germany on his high school senior trip and tasted a beer that remained special to him.
 “Dad,” he said, “all I want is some Augustiner Brau Munchen.”

 Gulp … okay.
 I knew this would take some effort.
 But: challenge accepted.

 I called a local tap house and asked their buyer if he could help me track it down.
 “Well, you have to buy local so call XX (a specialty bottle place) in the valley,” he advised.
 So, I called and left messages, twice.
-On the third call, I was able to reach the owner and told him the story.
+On the third call, I was able to reach the owner and tell him the story.
 He took down my information … and then never returned my call.
 Undaunted, I turned to the other specialty bottle place on the north side of the city, a mile from my house.
 This time, I went in and spoke to the owner.
 I told him the story, and the conversation went like this:

 Me: So, I’m looking for Augustiner Brau Munchen.